u759/AllanAI/backend/MODEL_INTEGRATION.md

 ## Overview

 This guide explains how to integrate the YOLOv11-based ping pong ball detection model (trained on the OpenTTGames dataset) into the AllanAI backend for automated match analysis.
+The backend now persists multi-timestamp timelines, frame series, and detection metadata, so the model output you generate should include these richer structures wherever possible.

 ## Model Background